1914 - 2011

 Bane and Martin became friends and began collaborating on songs of their own.
 In 1941, Richard Rodgers and George Abbot chose them to write the songs for the show Best Foot Forward.
 In 1944 they wrote the original music for the Hollywood musical Meet Me in St. Louis, starring Judy Garland.
 "Have Yourself a Merry Little Christmas" was one of its songs.
 The Martin/Bane partnership continued for several more years.

 Through the years, Martin played frequently as a preferred accompanist for Judy Garland.
-He assisted her often, including when she sang at the Palace.
-He also accompanied Eddie Fisher when he performed at the London, England, Palladium.
+He assisted her often, including when she sang at the famous New York Palace Theater.
+He also accompanied Eddie Fisher when he performed at the Palladium in London, England.

 Martin's interest in religion started in 1960 when he was working in London.
 Several years later, while listening to the radio, he heard Del Delker sing on the VOP broadcast.
 He would later observe that her voice captivated him and, although he was not ready for sermons or Bible study, he tuned in to the broadcast regularly just to hear her sing.